White pieces vs. Black pieces: A Complete guide

 Anyone who wields the white pieces and obviously plays for a draw will be shamed and exposed by the community as a chicken, even if the draw actually helps with the player’s individual ranking.

 A professional of course shouldn’t mind things like this, but is just a good reflection of how the color sometimes pressure a player to play something he/she normally wouldn’t play.

 Armageddon is a common tie-breaker format intended to determine a winner in tournaments where it is necessary (titles that cannot be shared for example).

 The thing is basically configurated with White having 5-6 minute while Black has only 4-5, the catch being White needs to win or Black wins with even just a draw.

-But to give a quick heads up, Black is actually better in Armageddon since you actually only need to play for a draw to win, therefore less likely to succumb punishment for making risky plays.
+To make it short, the black pieces are actually better in armageddon since you actually only need to play for a draw to win, therefore, a player is less likely be punished for making risky plays.